lsst/qserv/UserManual.md

 Note, we expect to allow decomposing objectId into bitfields (e.g., for sampling) in the future.
 See [DM-2889](https://jira.lsstcorp.org/browse/DM-2889).

-### objectId constraint must appear at the beginning of WHERE

-objectId related constraints have to appear at the beginning of WHERE clause (before or after the spatial constraint, if there is any).

 ### Column(s) used in ORDER BY must appear in SELECT